 Feel, Fuel & Noise

-As the SH 56 C-E and the SH 86 C-E are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+Belonging to the line of Stihl blowers, both the SH 56 C-E and the SH 86 C-E should have a shared standard of manufacturing and attention to detail.

 CFM & MPH